echelon-ai-labs/servicenow-mcp/README.md

 - "Move the 'Virtual Machine' catalog item to the 'Cloud Services' category"
 - "Create a subcategory called 'Monitors' under the 'IT Equipment' category"
 - "Reorganize our catalog by moving all software items to the 'Software' category"
+- "Create a description field for the laptop request catalog item"
+- "Add a dropdown field for selecting laptop models to catalog item"
+- "List all form fields for the VPN access request catalog item"
+- "Make the department field mandatory in the software request form"
+- "Update the help text for the cost center field"

 #### Catalog Optimization Examples
 - "Analyze our service catalog and identify opportunities for improvement"